 And I'm not saying they're not.

-But I removed Mr. Farwell's reason.
+But I remember Mr. Falwell's reason.

-He stated that um there were so many social issues that we as Christians have always cared about, but they made a decision to just put those aside because he said now we need our economy more than anything for jobs, etc.
+He stated that there were so many social issues that we as Christians have always cared about, but they made a decision to just put those aside because he said now we need our economy more than anything for jobs, etc.

 And as I sat there thinking, well, as a Christian, I don't want those other things forgotten by any means.

-But what makes us turn to someone I'm sorry, I just can't love Donald Trump.
+But what makes us turn to someone, I'm sorry, I just can't love Donald Trump.

 I'm so sad for him.

-Uh what do we so you as far as you're concerned, it's actually the self-absorption.
+So you, as far as you're concerned, it's actually the self-absorption.

-It's that uh uh Trump is about Trump.
+It's that Trump is about Trump.

 Yeah, why couldn't he just fake it?

-No, as as uh as Mr. Trump would say, that's uh John three point one six.
+No, as Mr. Trump would say, that's John 3.16.

-Uh as the computer guys would say.
+It's like the relaunch of John, as the computer guys would say.

-Uh for your call.
+Dee, thank you very much for your call.

 That's very interesting.

-So things are weird and the d traditional uh targeting votes and putting together coalitions, all the d turnout model stuff doesn't seem to be quite uh working this town right this time round.
+And the traditional targeting votes and putting together coalitions, all the turnout model stuff, doesn't seem to be quite working this time around.

-Now they're not doing the Trump thing.
+Now, they're not doing the Trump thing.

 They're not just talking about Mexican rapists and Muslim terrorists.